-3. What expenses will the County be reimbursing employees for while they are telecommuting?
+3. What expenses will the County be reimbursing employees for while they are telecommuting? (updated 12/29/20)

 In general, the County will not reimburse employees for expenses incurred as a result of telecommuting (e.g. telephone, electricity, internet access) but employees should check their Department's telecommuting agreement and policies for specific inquiries.
+Employees who are voluntarily telecommuting are expected to have a safe area to work in their home and to provide their own ergonomic equipment if required.
 Employees should discuss individual questions and needs regarding telecommuting with their Department.

-4. What training options are available to me if I am telecommuting and not able to perform all of my core work functions? (updated 8/24/20)
+4. What training options are available to me if I am telecommuting and not able to perform all my core work functions? (updated 12/29/20)